Growth and collapse of subsystem complexity under random unitary circuits: Shallow unitary designs as a model of chaos

-Since this calculation only involves $(U \otimes U^\dagger)^{\otimes 2}$, it suffices for $U$ to be an exact unitary $2$-design.
 However, with $\epsilon$-approximate unitary designs, the error parameter~$\epsilon$ becomes very important.
-Recall that in the defining inequality for the relative error~$\epsilon$ in \cref{eq:approxDesignEps}, the observable~$M$ is required to be positive semi-definite; however, $\SWAP_{A,A'}$ has negative eigenvalues.
+Recall that in the defining inequality for the relative error~$\epsilon$ in \cref{eq:approxDesignEps}, the observable~$M$ is required to be positive semi-definite, but $\SWAP_{A,A'}$ has negative eigenvalues.
 One can decompose $\SWAP$ into positive and negative parts, use \cref{eq:approxDesignEps}, and combine the results, but this gives a completely meaningless result unless $\epsilon$ is exponentially small in~$\ell$.
-In fact, such a bound must \emph{not} imply that $\rho_A$ is close to the maximally mixed state as we have given a lower bound on the complexity using a special approximate unitary design.
+(In view of~\eqref{eq:compLBShallowDesign}, such a small $\epsilon$ will require $c = \xi / \ell$ to be ``big.'')
+In fact, a bound on trace distance with a constant error~$\epsilon$ for an approximate unitary design must \emph{not} imply that $\rho_A$ is close to the maximally mixed state since we have given a lower bound on the complexity using a special approximate unitary design.
 This is a drastic instance of a sign problem.
 In the brickwork random circuit, we have used separate calculation (\cref{thm:InfinitePurityBound}) of purity, which is not related to the unitary $2$-design property.

 Note that the random circuits of~\cite{LaRacuente2024,Schuster2024,Cui2025} do not define a simple Markovian random walk on the unitary group.
 That is, if we have a time sequence of unitaries $U(T)$ of depth~$T = 1,2,3,\ldots$, constructed by the prescription of those references, then $U(T+1)U(T)^\dagger$ is not a quantum circuit of constant depth.
 Hence, it seems absurd to use these constructions to model time dynamics.
-If we demand the simple Markovian property, {\it i.e.}, the distribution of $U(T+1)$ must be the convolution of some distribution of constant depth quantum circuit and the distribution of $U(T)$, then, perhaps, the complexity of any smaller-than-half subsystem would stop growing at time~$\Theta(\ell)$.
+If we demand the simple Markovian property, {\it i.e.}, the distribution of $U(T+1)$ must be the convolution of some distribution of constant depth quantum circuits and the distribution of $U(T)$, then, perhaps, the complexity of any smaller-than-half subsystem would stop growing at time~$\Theta(\ell)$.